 Do you want to learn more about passport photos?
 Check these out:

-- How to Take a Passport Photo at Home in 3 Minutes or Less
+- How to Take a Passport Photo at Home

 - Passport-Style Photo vs. Professional Headshot—What Is The Difference?